Helping teams turn complexity into clarity, systems, and execution

 Let's talk.

-I don't do high-pressure sales pitches.
 If you have a delivery challenge, need architectural clarity, or want to discuss engineering leadership, I'm always open to a thoughtful conversation.